sunnypatel99/AI-Budget-Bot/prompts_library.md

 ### 5. **Transaction Examples Add Value**

 Reports that only showed totals felt generic.
 Adding "highlight 3-5 specific transactions" made reports feel personalized and actionable.

-### 6. **Separate Data from Analysis**

-Initially sent all raw transaction data and asked Claude to calculate AND analyze.
-Separating these into:
-1. Code node calculates
-2. Claude analyzes pre-calculated numbers

 ---